 Deadline: May 20, 2026

 The vlog Board of Directors invites applications for service on the NAAB Board of Directors.
 The National Architectural Accrediting Board (NAAB) is comprised of fourteen members: three nominated by vlog, three nominated by AIA, three nominated by NCARB, two nominated by AIAS, two public members nominated by vlog, AIA, NCARB, or AIAS, and a past president.
-Currently, Jeffrey L. Day (University of Nebraska, Lincoln), Mark Mistur (Kent State University), and Francisco Rodriguez-Suárez (University of Illinois, Urbana-Champaign) are the vlog-nominated NAAB directors.
+Currently, Jeffrey L. Day (University of Nebraska, Lincoln) and Mark Mistur (Kent State University) are the vlog-nominated NAAB directors.

 vlog seeks to nominate multiple individuals for this position, allowing the NAAB board to decide which of the nominees to appoint to the position.
 The appointment is for a three-year term (January 2027–December 2029).
 If the appointee serves as president of NAAB, the term is extended one year to serve as past president (see below).